elbamos/largeVis/README.md

 -   Tested with (dense) matrices &gt; 2.5 Million rows, and sparse matrices with &gt; 10,000 features.
 -   Performance and memory efficiency are good.
 -   I have been able to replicate, in the sense of producing characteristically similar visualizations, the results in the original paper.

+### Notes

+-   On Mac OS X, the Apple compiler does not support OpenMP.
+Compiling `largeVis` with OpenMP support requires some fiddling.
+Here are some instructions that may work for you:
+    -   Use `homebrew` to install `llvm` version 3.8 or greater.
+    -   Link it to `/usr/local` with `brew link --force llvm`.
+    -   Add the following line to `~.R/Makevars`:

+            SHLIB_OPENMP_CFLAGS = -fopenmp

+    -   Add the following to `~/.Renviron`:

+            PATH=/usr/local/bin:${PATH}

 Examples
 --------